osTicket/osTicket/README.md

 be presented and will walk you through the rest of the process.
 (The couple clicks needed to go through the process are pretty boring to describe).

+**WARNING**: If you are upgrading from osTicket 1.6, please ensure that all
+    your files in your upload folder are both readable and writable to your http server software.
+Unreadable files will not be migrated to the database during the upgrade and will be effectively lost.

 View the UPGRADING.txt file for other todo items to complete your upgrade.

 Help